AI-Mediated Communication Reshapes Social Structure in Opinion-Diverse Groups: Results

-After each discussion round, on average $32.6\%$ of participants left their groups to join another or create a new one.
-There were no significant differences in group-switching rates across conditions ($31.5\%$ in the control; $33.3\%$ in the individual condition; $33.1\%$ in the relational condition; one-way ANOVA, $p = 0.553$).
-This suggests that the system-level differences observed in Figs.~\ref{fig:assortativity} and \ref{fig:structure} reflect not the overall likelihood of switching groups, but by which groups they chose to leave and join.
+After each discussion round, an average of $32.6\%$ of participants left their groups to join another group or create a new one.
+Group-switching rates did not differ significantly across conditions ($31.5\%$ in the no-assistance condtion; $33.3\%$ in the individual assistance condition; $33.1\%$ in the relational assistance condition; one-way ANOVA, $p = 0.553$).
+This indicates that the system-level differences observed in Figs.~\ref{fig:assortativity} and \ref{fig:structure} were not driven by \textit{whether} participants switched groups, but rather by \textit{where} they moved.
+And participants’ conversational experiences likely influenced their subsequent group-switching decisions.

-Participants’ experiences during group discussions likely influenced whether they stayed in their current group or chose a new one, thereby linking micro-level interaction patterns to macro-level group composition Fig.~\ref{fig:assortativity}.
-To examine this, we analyzed whether each participant's message counts and sentiment predicted the stance distance between that participant and their group members in the next round, while controlling for their current stance distance (Fig. \ref{fig:diversity_change}a).
-Linear mixed models were used for this analysis, with effects estimated separately for participants who stayed in the same group and those who switched groups (see Methods for details).

-Figure \ref{fig:diversity_change}b presents the estimated results for participants who remained in the same group (see Extended Data Table 6 for model estimates).
-We found that emotional valence increased each participant's stance distance when interacting with higher message counts ($p = 0.031$).
-Given that participants rarely updated their stance during the conversation (6.40\% of cases), this increase likely reflects the formation of more heterogeneous connections within the group rather than the emergence of polarization (Fig. \ref{fig:diversity_change}a).
-In other words, when individuals sent more emotionally positive messages, their groups tended to attract a more ideologically diverse set of members.
-By contrast, for participants who switched groups, we observe no consistent relationship between prior communication and the composition of their subsequent group (Extended Data Table 6).
+To examine this linkage, we analyzed whether a participant's message volume and sentiment in a given round predicted changes in their stance distance from their group members in the next round, controlling for their current stance distance (Fig. \ref{fig:diversity_change}a).
+Figure \ref{fig:diversity_change}b shows that more positive message sentiment increased next-round stance distance when paired with higher message volume ($p = 0.031$; see Extended Data Table 6 for full model results).
+Because participants rarely updated their own stance relative to the pre-task survey (6.40\% of cases), these changes primarily reflect shifts in group composition rather than ideological movement by individuals.
+In effect, participants who expressed more positive sentiment tended to end up in groups that became more ideologically diverse in the subsequent round.
+This provides a micro-level mechanism consistent with the reduction in stance assortativity observed under relational assistance (Fig.~\ref{fig:assortativity}).